On this page

 The Tourism, Events and Visitor Economy Branch (TEVE) is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.
 The Branch:

-- is part of the Creative and Visitor Economies Division at the Department of Economic Development, Jobs, Transport and Resources (DEDJTR)
+- is part of the Creative and Visitor Economies Division at the Department of Jobs, Precincts and Regions (DJPR)

 - incorporates major and business events, policy, industry support and research.